 SECTION 8: PRE-CONSTRUCTION NOTICE and CONSTRUCTION INSPECTIONS

-Pre-Construction Meetings and Site Inspections
+Pre-Construction Meetings and Site Inspections.

-Pre-Construction Meeting: Once a permit has been approved, the Engineering Division may require a pre-construction meeting prior to starting any clearing, excavation, construction or land-disturbing activity by the Applicant.
-The Applicant’s technical representative, the general contractor or any other person with authority to make changes to the project, shall meet with the Engineering Division or its representative to review construction sequencing and the permitted plans and their implementation.
+Pre-Construction Meeting: Once a permit has been approved, the Engineering Division may require a pre-construction meeting prior to starting any clearing, excavation, construction, or land-disturbing activity by the Applicant.
+The Applicant’s technical representative, the general contractor, or any other person with authority to make changes to the project, shall meet with the Engineering Division or its representative to review construction sequencing and the permitted plans and their implementation.

 Notice of Construction Commencement: The Applicant must notify the Engineering Division City Engineer two (2) business days prior to the commencement of any construction or land disturbance activities.
 In addition, the Applicant must notify the assigned Engineering Division inspector two business (2) days prior to construction of any stormwater management structural Best Management Practices (BMPs).